gridbugs/gridbugs.org/_posts/2019-06-20-zelda-screen-transitions-are-undefined-behaviour.md

 }
 </style>

-The vertical-scrolling effect in the original "The Legend of Zelda" relies on manipulating the NES graphics hardware in a manor likely unintended by its designers.
+The vertical scrolling effect in the original "The Legend of Zelda" relies on manipulating the NES graphics hardware in a manor likely unintended by its designers.